-Okay, for starters and for the record: this promise is a regift.
+Okay, for starters and the record: this promise is a re-gift.
 This is an example of doing unto others what was done unto you.
 Specifically, your wonderful grandparents, did this to your dad and me.
 I’m trying to repay them forward, not take some jab and get back at them.
 They’ve made the holidays easy for our family, and the best way I know to thank them for that is to commit to following their lead.

-Of course, I’m making these promises well ahead of when I actually have to keep them.
+Of course, I’m making these promises well ahead of when I have to keep them.
 Right now, they’re easy to toss around.
 When the time comes, I imagine I’ll break them more than once and be tempted to throw them out the window.
 But as one of my wisest friends says, “If you aim at nothing, you’re sure to hit it.”
 So I’ll aim to get this right and do my best to hit more than I miss.